frkatona/teensy-ekit-module/README.md

 - [ ] investigate loudness issues
   - [ ] try louder mappying (~59 max trigger value)
   - [ ] record values for soft/medium/hard hits across several controller to see if some are just less sensitive (knowing sensitivity variance will be necessary soon either way)
-- [ ] hi-hat support
+- [ ] polish continuosly variable hi-hat implementation
   - [x] send foot pedal CC for the Lemon hi-hat compatible with Kontact Studio Drummer's hat-closedness parameter (CC#4)
     - [ ] get to work in FL's Kontakt instance out of the box (got it by coordinating ports in FL MIDI IO settings and the Kontakt wrapper...but idk how to hard code default midi controller port number and it resets on each upload it seems)
-  - [ ] get hat to recognize a pedal press and send the note
+  - [x] get hat to recognize a pedal press and send the note (assigned a threshold and `isPressed?` boolean)
+  - [ ] implement velocity sensitivity (circle buffer that calculates maximum difference when the signal crosses the pedal press threshold and maps that to a velocity range?)
   - [ ] narrow the closeness range to get true closed hat sound
+  - [ ] solve bug where hat triggers don't cut currently playing samples like they should (possibly Kontakt isn't equipped to deal with the repeat signals from poor debounce so solving that might solve this?)
 - [ ] implement rimshot piezos (may need special logic to reject a batterhead detection when it's simultaneous with a rimshot detection though current logic has been sufficient for the Alesis heads to reject batterhead sensing on a rimshot strike)
+- [ ] Build toward high-end Roland-esque UI
+  - [x] wire knob pot
-- [ ] add digital QoL like MIDI note selection hot swap and sensitivity adjustment building towards a high end Roland-esque UI
+  - [ ] implement digital QoL like MIDI note selection hot swap and sensitivity adjustment
 - [ ] extend to triggering local samples on an SD card and pair with i2s audio output
-- [ ] rethink the serial writes to graph independent oscilloscope views for the signals to dial in sensitivities with the trim pots
+- [ ] dial in sensitivities with the trim pots
-- [ ] test with a cheap Arduino with serial support like the Nano (~3/$20) to see if this could be made more affordable
+- [ ] test with a cheap controller with serial support and MIDI libraries (e.g., knock-off arduino micro ~3/$20) to see if this could be made more affordably

 ## Resources